 This is the way of the shaman: the spiritual hammer must meet the anvil of circumstance for the work to be beaten and shaped.
 Until the work is shaped, it will struggle and resist.
 Only when withdrawn from the forge can the work self-comprehend.
 It matters not who wields the hammer once nudged to smash the right parts.
 If I could describe the gods in one word, it would be this: efficient.

 Earth Jakked is a product of intuition, trial and error.
 I experimented on myself for a period of about two years to perfect and simplify the process (for the avoidance of doubt, I’m not a qualified psychotherapist.)
 The impact it has and continues to make is profound.
 Once I got the process right, I overcame my core anxiety and experienced a peace I didn’t know was waiting for me.
 I’m not perfect, but I can better handle what I couldn’t before.
 Now that I know what the best of me is like, completing the work is my ongoing liberation.
-Most of my chakra system was shattered (especially the crown and third-eye, which had been targeted to sever me from help.)
+Most of my chakra system was shattered (especially the crown and third-eye, which had been especially targeted.)
 There’s no quick fix when it comes to laying foundations for growth and renewal.

 I appreciate religious wisdom, yet I am forever the heretic, in this and earlier lives.
 Through my shamanic work, I have an inseparable relationship with the spirit Asura.
-It began when one day, She intervened to save my soul and spoke the word ‘Enough’.
+It began when one day, She intervened to save my soul by speaking the word ‘enough’.
 And it was so.
-That wasn’t the first time I’d met Her, as I later realised, because She’s been around me since childhood.
-She’d also yanked me out of a few (otherwise) terminal spiritual situations during my life-long initiation.
 I love Her dearly, that She’d invest so much effort in such poorness.
 And as for Her spiritual hammer; it’s something I’ve embraced, which was my choice to make.
-Karma is our friend.

 Free software and freely shared information has made this possible, for which I am grateful.